ASC St. Louis Stars

-St. Louis Stars is a sports club that was formed in 1969 and is a founding member of the Saint-Martin Senior League which was established in 1970.
-St. Louis are the most successful club in the Saint-Martin Championships with 20 league titles.
-However, in the past 13 years they have only managed to claim the title once, which was in the 2008/09 season.
+St. Louis Stars is a sports club formed in 1969, a founding member of the Saint-Martin Senior League which was established in 1970.
+St. Louis is the most successful club in Saint-Martin with 20 league titles.

-ASC St. Louis Stars takes part a variety of sports such as basketball and volleyball, however football is the club's main sport.

 The club qualified for the 2018 CFU Club Championship, having finished in the top two of the 2016–17 Saint-Martin Senior League.